 Figure 67.
 Dynamic ODT Behavior with ODT being asserted before and after the write

-NOTES: 1.
-ODTH4 is defined from ODT registered high to ODT registered low, so in this example, ODTH4 is satisfied.
+1. ODTH4 is defined from ODT registered high to ODT registered low, so in this example, ODTH4 is satisfied.
+2. ODT registered low at T5 would also be legal.